tymyrddin/purple/source/docs/foundations/change-management/satir-change-model.md

 # The Satir Change Model in practice

-The Satir Change Model matters in ChangeShop because it names the phase where change most often dies.
+The Satir Change Model earns its place in ChangeShop because it names the phase where change most often dies.
 Not because the destination was wrong, and not because the people involved were incompetent or obstructive.
 Because organisations reach the chaos phase, interpret the drop in performance as evidence of failure, and retreat to the old status quo before the new one has had time to form.